MIGRATION

 Robert Zverina, Marley Myers, Sarah Kavage

 These benches were created in response to the abundant bird life found at the John Heinz Wildlife Refuge, which is located along a major bird migration route.
-The work has become a fixture at the refuge, turning a previously underused area into a popular photo and picnic spot.
+The work has become a fixture at the refuge, creating popular photo and picnic spots.

-Producers Damion (Dame) Ward and Yaya Horne at Tiny Room for Elephants served as artists in residence at Heinz, organizing a special Juneteenth edition of the annual Solstice celebration at the refuge.
+Producers Damion (Dame) Ward and Yaya Horne at Tiny Room for Elephants served as artists in residence at Heinz for the project, organizing a special Juneteenth edition of the annual Solstice celebration at the refuge.

 BACK < PORTAL